-It feels like a world away, right in Boston Harbor, when you take the ferry to Georges and Spectacle Islands.
-Check the Mommy Poppins Boston Event Calendar for special kids’ programs on the Harbor Islands throughout the summer.
+It feels like a world away right in Boston Harbor, when you take the ferry to Georges and Spectacle Islands.
+Hike, comb the beaches, fly kites, and more in the wide-open expanse of nature on each island.

-The historical village and costumed interpreters of Plimoth Plantation bring the stories of the Native Wampanoag people and Colonial English Pilgrims of the 17th-century Plimoth Colony to life.
+The historical village and costumed interpreters of Plimoth-Patuxet Museums bring the stories of the Native Wampanoag people and Colonial English Pilgrims of the 17th-century Plimoth Colony to life.